Multidisciplinary Rapid Access Diagnostic Centre

 - Vague symptoms that do not meet any of the tumour specific two-week wait pathway

 - Symptoms that identify two or more two-week wait pathways

 - Abnormal imaging that is suspicious of cancer.

-We ask that all patients referred to the service have had a renal function completed in addition to the following:
+We ask that all patients referred to the service have an up-to-date renal function completed (within 3 months) in addition to the following:

 - Bone profile

 - An HIV test should be considered where appropriate.

 - FIT test (this can only be arranged in the community so please ensure it is done prior to referral)